Esri/event-hub-sender/README.md

 # event-hub-sender
-C# .Net console application to send data from a delimited text file to an Azure Event Hub.
+This is a C# .Net console application to send data from a delimited text file to an Azure Event Hub.
+Publish this console app to your Azure portal to create a continuously running source of messages to your Event Hub to support demos of Velocity and GeoEvent Server.

 ## Features